top of page

 Behind every SALT paddle are two dads who've convinced themselves that swapping steady paychecks for late-night carbon fiber sessions is a completely reasonable life choice.

 Meet John & Tom: SALT's designated caffeine addicts and the reason your paddle grip might have a faint aroma of espresso and epoxy.
 John's the guy who thought "I'll just make one paddle" and that somehow ended up with a basement that looks like a pickleball R&D black site.
-Tom's the voice of reason - which, frankly, isn't saying much given the circumstances.
+Tom is the voice of reason - which is essential, even if it doesn’t always prevent John from adding too much foam, or scrapping a promising prototype because it sounds "weird".
+Between the two, there’s a lot of epoxy, carbon fiber splinters, and an unhealthy attachment to getting details right.

 Team SALT